-2. God's work of providence includes His gift of life and all good things (James 1:17, Acts 17:22-26, 28).
+2. The provision of Providence includes His gift of life and all good things (James 1:17, Acts 17:22-26, 28).

 Illustration: Flew's next chapter is titled, "How Did We Go Live?"
 He concludes that evolutionary origin-of-life theories have failed to provide an answer: "The philosophical question that has not been answered in origin-of-life studies is this: How can a universe of mindless matter produce beings with intrinsic ends, self-replication capabilities, and coded chemistry?"